howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 ![Check details GitHub Actions](https://i.imgur.com/yeYWWFm.gif)

 Your API should now be live on Heroku.
-Every time you push a new commit to GitHub, the workflow will be triggered automatically, rebuilding the app and redeploying it to Heroku.
+Every time you push a new commit to the `main` or `master` branch to GitHub, the workflow will be triggered automatically, rebuilding the app and redeploying it to Heroku.

 > **Note:**  Heroku will use the `npm run build` and `npm run start` commands to start the application by itself.
 For all Node.js apps, Heroku will check for the `build` script and run it if it is available.
 Finally, it will start the app using the `start` script.
 So a Node.js app deployed to Heroku needs to have a `start` script.